Median Income

 Is Beverly Hills a Good Place to Live?

-Based on current data, Beverly Hills receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include affordable housing.
-Areas to be aware of include below-average incomes.
-Beverly Hills offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Beverly Hills receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, a high uninsured rate, below-average incomes.
+Beverly Hills has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs